nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Viper's Manor Prison

-- Take the door to the right.
+- Climb up the ladders closest to you and Take the door to the right.

 #### Orcha (2940/8)